-You don't feel comfortable with an indoor-outdoor cat, but you do want the enrichment and curiosity that comes from allowing your cat to go outside.
+You don't feel comfortable with an indoor-outdoor cat, but you want your cat to experience the enrichment and curiosity that comes from going outside.
 A good harness can help you balance your cat's well-being with the safety of the birds outside.

 The fit is the most important goal here.
 The harness must be tight enough to secure your cat but not so tight that it’s uncomfortable or causes the dreaded cat flop the moment you put it on.

 You should be able to put two fingers underneath the harness without much trouble.
 If it takes a lot of work, the harness is too tight.
 If you can fit three or four fingers side by side with plenty of space, your cat is escaping that harness the moment you go outside.
 Harnesses have multiple adjustment points to get the fit just right, but it all starts with the right size.

 Step 1: Use a cloth tape measure